About Shader Graph

 For an introduction to Shader Graph, see Getting Started.

-Shader Graph is available through the Package Manger window in Unity versions 2018.1 and higher.
-If you install a prebuilt Scriptable Render Pipeline (SRP) such as the Universal Render Pipeline (URP) or the High Definition Render Pipeline (HDRP), Unity automatically installs Shader Graph in your project.
+Shader Graph is available through the Package Manager window in supported versions of the Unity Editor.
+If you install a Scriptable Render Pipeline (SRP) such as the Universal Render Pipeline (URP) or the High Definition Render Pipeline (HDRP), Unity automatically installs Shader Graph in your project.

 Shader Graph package versions on Unity Engine 2018.x are Preview versions, which do not receive bug fixes and feature maintenance.
 To work with an actively supported version of Shader Graph, use Unity Engine 2019.1 or higher.

 SRP packages are part of the core